Worship: Sundays at 9:00am

 What does "Presbyterian" mean?

 "Presbyterian" simply refers to the way the church is governed.
 In Greek, the word "presbeuteros" means elder or shepherd (Titus 1:5; 1 Peter 5:1; 1 Timothy 5:17; Acts 15; Acts 16:4; Acts 20:17; James 5:14).
 Our pastors are held accountable by other pastors in the region who make up a presbytery.
 Many current elders and deacons didn't grow up Presbyterian but find freedom in being held accountable so the gospel remains central.
-Trinity is grateful for our polity and yet especially sensitive to those who come from other denominations or none at all.
+Trinity is grateful for our polity and yet is especially sensitive to those who come from other denominations or none at all.
 Don't let the funny name keep you from coming.
 On any given Sunday, we will have athiests, skeptics, Baptists, Methodists, non-denominational, Episcopalians, Roman Catholics, cynics, and lots of people who have no clue what any of these terms mean.

 How is Trinity governed?